 State Farm’s Drive Safe & Save’s main selling point is that your car insurance premiums could be trimmed.

-State Farm claims the car insurance discount could be as much as 50% for the safest motorists who don’t drive much.
+The company claims the car insurance discount could be as much as 50% for the safest motorists who don’t drive much.

-Drive Safe & Save: How it works
+Drive Safe & Save: How it Works?

 State Farm customers can choose one of several ways to participate in the Drive Safe & Save program.